-Claimant rents a 3 bedroomed house and is eligible for 3 bedrooms.
-Their rent exceeds the local housing allowance rate (LHA) for their area.
+The claimant rents a 3 bedroomed house and is eligible for 3 bedrooms.
+Their rent exceeds the Local Housing Allowance rate for their area.

-Housing costs will be at the LHA rate.
+Housing costs will be at the Local Housing Allowance rate.

-Example 3
+Example 3:

-Claimant rents a 3 bedroomed house but is only entitled to 2 of those bedrooms.
-The 2 bedroomed LHA rate is higher than the rent they pay to their landlord.
+The claimant rents a 3 bedroomed house but is only entitled to 2 of those bedrooms.
+The 2 bedroomed Local Housing Allowance rate is higher than the rent they pay to their landlord.

-Housing costs can be paid on their current rent as this is less than the LHA rate.
+Housing costs can be paid on their current rent as this is less than the Local Housing Allowance rate.